-This past summer of 2015, I had a blast making juices with watermelon as the main ingredient.
+This summer, I’ve had a blast making juices with watermelon as the main ingredient.
 Seedless watermelons are so easy to work with, abundant, and inexpensive.
-You start with the sweetness of the watermelon and can add layers of flavor: sour, hot, herbal, fragrant, smoked, savory, and/or salty elements to that yumminess.
+You start with the sweetness of the watermelon and add layers of flavor — sour, hot, herbal, fragrant, smoked, savory, and/or salty elements — to that yumminess.

-Although I make a lot of juices that are all veggies or veggies plus fruit, for some reason it seemed important to keep the juice red in color, so I didn’t try adding kale, spinach, or parsley, which I’m sure would have made the juice more nutritious, if less pretty to look at.
+Although I make a lot of juices that are all veggies (green) or veggies plus one fruit (usually brown!), for some reason it seemed important to keep this juice red in color, so I didn’t add kale, spinach, or parsley, which I’m sure would have made the juice more nutritious, if less pretty to look at.

-I had fun combining watermelon with other flavors, and I usually tweeted the recipes.
+I had fun combining watermelon with other flavors.
 I don’t measure, so measurements aren’t included.
-Use your tastebuds and common sense!
+Make watermelon the most abundant ingredient, because it’s where most of the juice comes from.
+After that, use your tastebuds and common sense!

 Here’s a compilation:

-- Watermelon, raspberries, lime juice, coconut oil, and pink salt.
+- Watermelon, raspberries, lime juice, coconut oil, and pink Himalyansalt.

-- Watermelon, lime juice, rose water, sea salt.
+- Watermelon, lime juice, rose water, Real salt.

 - Watermelon, rose water, and freshly picked mint.